 - Full time MSW students within the Community Organization and Social Administration specialization

-Why is community engagement an important component to Social Work education?
+i.
+Why is community engagement an important component in Social Work Education?

 Please email this link to your recommender (professional recommendation from a work or internship supervisor is suggested).
 Letter of Recommendation forms can be found here